borkdude/balcony-hs/README.md

-I implemented this idea before in [Clojure and ClojureScript](https://github.com/borkdude/balcony), but in those versions I didn't need the database, since I used a historical API which is not free anymore and I don't want to pay 35 dollars a month for a reminder about watering my balcony.
+I implemented this idea before in [Clojure and ClojureScript](https://github.com/borkdude/balcony), but in those versions I didn't need the database since I used a historical API.
+That API is not free anymore and I don't want to pay 35 dollars a month for a reminder about watering my balcony.
 Since the requirements changed, I decided to do it in Haskell for fun and to learn something new.